amaraSanoh/calculator-react/README.md

 All the calculation is done on the server side.
 This project uses React material ui and bootstrap because of its grid system.

+- This app also uses Redux et react-redux to handle the global state.
+For more follow this link https://redux.js.org/introduction/getting-started
+- This app uses Redux-thunk for synhronous requirements.
+For more follow this link https://github.com/reduxjs/redux-thunk
+- This app uses Fetch to call the api entry points.
+For more follow this link : https://developer.mozilla.org/fr/docs/Web/API/Fetch_API/Using_Fetch#cr%C3%A9er_une_requ%C3%AAte_fetch
+- This app uses reselect, a Simple “selector” library for Redux (and others) inspired by getters in NuclearJS, subscriptions in re-frame and this proposal from speedskater.

 # Test with Jest
 This app is built with Create React App.
 So with Jest dependence.